 Interested in working in a commercial kitchen?
-Jumpstart your career by studying in Mackenzie.
+Jumpstart your career with this hands-on program.
 You'll gain the practical skills needed to work in restaurants, hospitals, resorts, hotels, and industrial camps.

 This program teaches you to assist a chef in preparing a wide variety of foods, and will enable you to put together a daily meal displaying the skills and techniques learned throughout the course.